-As with anything, there are a plethora of apps out there dedicated to meditation.
+As with anything, there are many apps out there dedicated to meditation.
 Some are great, some are awful.
 There is also a mix of free and paid apps.
 Having personally used a few, here are my 3 top suggestions.

 This is a free app offered by the NHS.
 You can use it for tracking your mood, but there are also some meditation techniques, breathing exercises, and relaxation tools.
-Initially, you could only get this through the NHS or related organisations, but since the pandemic, it has been made more freely available.
+Initially, you could only get this through the NHS or related organisations, but it has been made more freely available since the pandemic.

 Very similar to Headspace, but £45 per year.
 This has guided and spoken meditations that can go up to 25 minutes long.
 There are breathing exercises and a great section of grown-up 'bedtime stories' to help you sleep better.

 There are also many free resources available online, such as on YouTube.
-It's always worth having a chat with a meditation coach who can tailor a meditations programme to meet your own needs.
+It's always worth chatting with a meditation coach who can tailor a meditation programme to meet your own needs.